-The Port Authority and all the port community of La Spezia were very proud last year about the nomination of La Spezia at the Asian Freight, Logistics and Supply Chain (AFLAS) Award in the category "Best Container terminal in Europe".
-All the port and logistics operators and customers supported with their votes and there was a great cooperation among all of them.
-La Spezia's network was very strong in supporting the challenge.
+The Port Authority and all the port community of La Spezia were very proud last year about the nomination of La Spezia at the Asian Freight, Logistics and Supply Chain (AFLAS) Award in the category “Best Container Terminal in Europe”.
+All the port and logistics operators and customers supported with their votes, and there was a great cooperation among all of them.
+La Spezia’s network was powerful in supporting the challenge.

 - On the other hand, regarding the European railway freight corridors, what do you think about the ScanMed RFC role for the Port of La Spezia?

-The port of La Spezia has an important role in the ScanMed rail freight corridor, due to its performance in rail transport (33% of the total container volume is moved by rail).
-In 2017 the port of La Spezia achieved the best performance in terms of total throughput (1,5 Million of TEUs, + 14% compared to 2016) and number of trains (7,500 trains) to/from the port.
-The ScanMed corridor is the rail link for the hinterland connections specifically to the inland terminals located in Bologna, Verona, Padova.
-The rail link La Spezia-Parma could be the direct route to Verona/Brennero but the infrastructure is not compliant with the customers needs in terms of length of trains and maximum axial weight.
-In this respect the optimization of the rail link is a priority for La Spezia in order to meet the future container traffic expected to be moved by the port (2 million of TEUs of total throughput, 50% by rail) The rail services to/from Milan are performed on La Spezia- Genoa - Milan route, passing through part of the Rhine Alpine Corridor.
+The port of La Spezia has a vital role in the ScanMed rail freight corridor, due to its performance in rail transport (33% of the total container volume is moved by rail).
+In 2017 the port of La Spezia achieved the best performance in terms of total throughput (1,5 Million TEUs, + 14% compared to 2016) and the number of trains (7,500 trains) to/from the port.
+The ScanMed Corridor is the rail link for the hinterland connections specifically to the inland terminals located in Bologna, Verona, Padova.
+The rail link La Spezia-Parma could be the direct route to Verona/Brennero, but the infrastructure is not compliant with the customer’s needs in terms of length of trains and maximum axial weight.
+In this respect, the optimization of the rail link is a priority for La Spezia to meet the future container traffic expected to be moved by the port (2 million of TEUs of total throughput, 50% by rail) The rail services to/from Milan are performed on La Spezia- Genoa – Milan route, passing through part of the Rhine Alpine Corridor.

 - What are your future expectations regarding the Corridor?
 Any proposal as a partner of the Corridor?

-The port of La Spezia and the rail operators are cooperating in the “Pilot for a Coordination between RFC and Terminals & Ports”.
+The port of La Spezia and the rail operators are cooperating in the “Pilot for a Coordination between RFC and Terminals & Ports.”
 We would support further initiatives focused on the integrations between port/terminals and Corridor.
-As client of the corridor we need the upgrading of the rail performance, in terms of length, loading gauge, maximum axial weight.
-We need also to speed up the development and use of new technologies for a modern and competitive rail network, specifically in the last mile connection.
-As Port Authority we are working for the interoperability of IT platforms related to the rail transport at national and international level for sharing information with the Port Community System in order to plan the shunting operations in the best way.
+As a client of the Corridor, we need the upgrading of the rail performance, in terms of length, loading gauge, maximum axial weight.
+We also need to speed up the development and use of new technologies for a modern and competitive rail network, mainly in the last mile connection.
+As Port Authority, we are working for the interoperability of IT platforms related to the rail transport at national and international level for sharing information with the Port Community System to plan the shunting operations in the best way.
 We think that the future challenge of the RFC will be the improvement of the efficiency of the last mile connection between port/terminal and Corridor.